itsMapleLeaf/lovenote/scenes/ryder/new_friends.md

 The worry that I was too casually dressed immediately faded away.

-More accurately, Tabby shook it out of me.
+More accurately, Chris shook it out of me.

-Past Tabby, I see another presumed Team Tiger member letting out a big yawn as she approaches, arms stretched high.
+Past Chris, I see another presumed Team Tiger member letting out a big yawn as she approaches, arms stretched high.

 She’s wearing a white shirt with shoulder frills, a black skirt with white stockings under, and a black choker.